pojntfx/networked-linux-memsync/docs/notes.md

   - Reads the common name from the certificate, contains the `syncerID`
   - Spawns a new goroutine for the syncerID to handle the communication with the specific syncer
   - In goroutine it reads the type of the peer
-  - For the `src-control` peer type
+  - For the `src-control` peer type (code snippet from https://github.com/loopholelabs/darkmagyk/blob/159d4af/cmd/darkmagyk-cloudpoint/main.go#L824-L844)
     - Reads a file name from the syncer
     - Registers the connection as the one providing the file with this name
     - Broadcasts the file as one now being available
-  - For the `dst-control` peer type
+  - For the `dst-control` peer type (code snippet from https://github.com/loopholelabs/darkmagyk/blob/159d4af/cmd/darkmagyk-cloudpoint/main.go#L845-L880)
     - It listens to the broadcasted files from `src-control` peers
     - Relays any received file names to the `dst-control` peers so that it can subscribe
     - Also sends all currently known file names to the peer
-  - For the `dst` peer type
+  - For the `dst` peer type (code snippet from https://github.com/loopholelabs/darkmagyk/blob/159d4af/cmd/darkmagyk-cloudpoint/main.go#L882-L942)
     - Decodes a file name from the connection
     - Looks for a corresponding `src-control` peer
     - If it has found a peer, it creates and sends a new ID for this connection to the `src-control` peer
     - Waits until the `src-control` peer has connected to the hub with this ID with a new `src-data` peer by listening for `src-data` peer ID broadcasts
     - Spawns two new goroutines that copy to/from this newly created synchronization connection and the connection of the `dst` peer, relaying any information between the two
-  - For the `src-data` peer type
+  - For the `src-data` peer type (code snippet from https://github.com/loopholelabs/darkmagyk/blob/159d4af/cmd/darkmagyk-cloudpoint/main.go#L943-L954)
     - Decodes the ID for the peer
     - Broadcasts the ID, which allows the `dst` peer to continue
-- File advertisement
+- File advertisement (code snippet from https://github.com/loopholelabs/darkmagyk/blob/159d4afe0828452c61c63233aa134fb3c2a45a1a/pkg/filetransfer/src.go#L112-L269)
   - Connects to the multiplexer hub
   - Registers itself as a `src-control` type of peer
   - Sends the file name to the multipler hub